deliad2/advanced_notification_sender/README.md

 - Sends TTS and text messages to mobile devices
 - Target specific person entities or all devices
 - Configurable channels and priorities
+- Supports config_flow for integration visibility

 ## Installation

 1. Copy the contents of `custom_components/advanced_notification_sender/` into your Home Assistant `custom_components` folder
 2. Restart Home Assistant
+3. Add the integration from the UI (Settings → Devices & Services → Add Integration)
-3. Call the service `advanced_notification_sender.send` from Developer Tools or automations
+4. Call the service `advanced_notification_sender.send` from Developer Tools or automations

 ## Example Service Call